benbalter/WP-Resume/readme.txt

 = I'm having trouble organizing some of the positions on the options screen; they're not sortable.
 What gives? =

-Make sure all your positions are associated with both organizations and sections.
+Make sure all your positions are associated with sections.

 == Planned Features ==